The Compensation Committee

-The compensation committee consists of directors Mr. Joseph L. Williams, Mr. Keith Molihan and Mr. Nester S. Logan.
-Each member of the compensation committee is considered “independent” as defined in the NYSE MKT corporate governance listing standards.
+The compensation committee consisted of directors Joseph L. Williams, Frank Lucente and Dan Mannes.
+Mr. Lucente and Mr. Mannes were appointed to the committee on December 16, 2020 Each member of the compensation committee is considered “independent” as defined in the NYSE American corporate governance listing standards.
 The Board of Directors has not adopted a written charter for the Committee.
-The compensation committee met one time during fiscal year 2016.
+The compensation committee met one time during fiscal year 2020.

 The compensation committee is appointed by the Board of Directors to assist the Board in developing compensation philosophy, criteria, goals and policies for our executive officers that reflect our values and strategic objectives.
 The committee reviews the performance of our executive officers and annually recommends to the full Board the compensation and benefits for our executive officers (including the Chief Executive Officer).
 The committee administers our equity and long-term incentive plans.
 The committee establishes the terms of employment and severance agreements/arrangements for executive officers, if applicable.
 The committee recommends to the full Board the compensation to be paid to our directors and any affiliates for their service on the Board.
 Finally, the committee establishes annual compensation percentage increases for all employees.
 Our President and Chief Executive Officer provides recommendations to the compensation committee related to our compensation program.
 However, our President and Chief Executive Officer does not vote on and is not present for any discussion of his own compensation.